BladeRunnerJS/brjs-site/_posts/2014-09-05-using-angularjs-with-bladerunnerjs.md

 * [styles.css](https://raw.githubusercontent.com/BladeRunnerJS/brjs-todomvc-angular/master/themes/common/style.css)
 * [bg.png](https://raw.githubusercontent.com/BladeRunnerJS/brjs-todomvc-angular/master/themes/common/bg.png)

+CSS and images in this directory will be bundled with all themes.
 When you refresh the workbench you'll now see styling applied to the input blade.

 ![](/blog/img/brjs-angular-tutorial/input-directive-workbench-styled.png)